ExequielBarboza/Mypersonalwebsite/README.md

 # Mypersonalwebsite
-This is my personal website
+This is my personal website, where I will practice the knowledge I've acquired throughout my journey in The Odin Project course.